 Final Expense insurance was devised specifically for the niche market of seniors, in an aging population.

-Often low to moderate face value, whole life insurance policies, allowing senior citizens to purchase affordable insurance, later in life.
+Offer low to moderate face value helping senior citizens to purchase affordable insurance, later in life.

 Usually available for ages 50-80, but some policies are available for people over the age of 80.